 Choosing a quality VPN provider is no short order.
 To help you make the right choice, we’ve gone over some of the most popular ones on the web, and ranked them by order of preference.
 Here is our list for the best VPN providers that offer access to Bulgarian IP addresses:

-ExpressVPN is our #1 overall choice, due to the fact that we found it to be one of the fastest services on the web.
-This is in no small part due to its vast proxy server network (2,000 servers in 94 countries).
+ExpressVPN offers a vast proxy server network (3,000 servers in 94 countries), with Bulgaria included.
 Another important advantage is how easy ExpressVPN is to use.
 Its apps are lightweight, and they come for virtually all common device types: macOS, iOS, Windows, Android, Linux, Playstation and Xbox, and even routers.
 Once you install the apps, getting started takes seconds – and with an intuitive single-click interface, the app is easy to use regardless of your IT skills.

 Security-wise, ExpressVPN has OpenVPN’s UDP and TCP encryption protocols in addition to several less common choices.
 One standout protocol is L2TP: a very fast cryptographic technology that keeps you safe without slowing you down.
 L2TP is perfect for gaming, streaming and other low-risk activities that require high speeds.
 Another important security feature is ExpressVPN’s zero-logging policy, which extends to traffic; DNS requests; IP addresses; browsing history.
 Also of note is the fact that ExpressVPN’s holding company is absed in the British Virgin Islands, making it virtually immune to takedown requests by foreign governments.
 In short, if you’re looking to get a Bulgarian IP, ExpressVPN should be your first choice.

 - SPECIAL OFFER: 3 months free (49% off - link below)

 - AES-256 encryption

 - 24/7 Chat Support.

 - High cost for month-to-month users.